Health Behavior Research

 Practical Experience and Internships

 All health behavior research graduate students are encouraged to gain practical experience through projects, internships, or jobs.
-A variety of faculty members, research institutes, local colleges and universities, and local organizations employ SBOS students.
-For example, the Institute for Organizational and Program Evaluation Research is an organized research unit in SBOS that has employed and provided practical experience for many students.
+A variety of faculty members, research institutes, local colleges and universities, and local organizations employ DBOS students.
+For example, the Claremont Evaluation Center is an organized research unit in DBOS that has employed and provided practical experience for many students.
 Another institute, the Health Psychology and Prevention Science Institute, is dedicated to improving the health and well being of all people through the application of psychological theory and methods.

 Certificates, Professional Development Workshops, & Symposia

-SBOS has more than 50 core and supporting faculty that teach courses, supervise student research, serve on student committees, and/or employ SBOS students.
-For example, students take courses and work with CGU faculty from the Drucker-Ito School of Management, School of Educational Studies, School of Politics and Economics, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.
+DBOS has more than 50 core and supporting faculty that teach courses, supervise student research, serve on student committees, and/or employ DBOS students.
+For example, students take courses and work with CGU faculty from the Division of Politics and Economics, Drucker-Ito School of Management, School of Educational Studies, School of Information Science, as well as with faculty members from the other colleges in the Claremont Consortium.

 The Core Faculty that teach in the Health Behavior Research program include:

-Please e-mail Ellen Soakai at Ellen.Soakai@cgu.edu to learn about the application process, or for more information about our programs.
+Please e-mail Annekah Hall (firstname.lastname@example.org) to learn about the application process, or for more information about our programs.

 Health Behavior Research Links